MicrosoftDocs/azure-devops-yaml-schema/task-reference/copy-files-v1.md

 There is a newer version of this task available at [CopyFiles@2](copy-files-v2.md).

-If no files are matched, the task will still report success.
+If no files match, the task will still report success.
 If a matched file already exists in the target folder, the task will report failure unless `Overwrite` is set to true.
 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->